-Byte 1 is file descriptor: the most 4 bites (used only 3 from 4) define a file number (physical number) and least 4 bites compose an identifier of file (for identification by broadcast messages).
+Byte 1 is file descriptor: the most 4 bites (used only 3 from 4) define a file number (physical number) and least 4 bites compose an identifier of file.

-Message F8 - request date from registers.
+Message Haker F8 - request date from registers.
 This message has not additional information.
 In reply a device sends a message with output register byte and input register byte.